hujingwen6666/Snake_clide_squares/README.md

 #I solved bugs of barriers suddenly jumping and the snake wrongly coliding barriers.

-#Tasks to be done
+#Tasks to be done\n
-#1.stars to increase the length of snakes
+#1.stars to increase the length of snakes\n
-#2.line barriers to prevent the snake casually moving
+#2.line barriers to prevent the snake casually moving\n
-#3.mutithread to achieve muti-users playing
+#3.mutithread to achieve muti-users playing\n
-#4.beautify the GUI
+#4.beautify the GUI\n